 Studies have shown that natural alpha emitters are bone seekers in drinking water.
 As such, radium -226 and radium -228 can potentially produce harmful radiation doses to man.

-There is an area in the Midwest of America wherein the groundwater contains significant amounts of radium-228 and radium-226.
+There is an area in the Midwest of America where the groundwater contains significant amounts of radium-228 and radium-226.
 This area is in Missouri, Iowa, and Wisconsin.
-In the 1960s, the states have around 1 million persons.
+In the 1960s, the states had around 1 million people.

 The weighted mean concentration of radium-226 can be estimated to be five pCi per liter.
 According to studies, around 500,000 people in Iowa and Illinois have been drinking water contaminated with radium -226 of about 3 to 6 pCi per liter.
 Meanwhile, there are everywhere 300,000 people who consume 6-9 pCi per liter, and approximately 200,000 people live in areas with 9-80 pCi per liter of radium-226.

-Also, the researchers stated that 113,000 people drink water with 20 pCi per liter, and 5,700 people drink 20-25 pCi per liter.
-In one community with around 1,200 persons, their well had 80 pCi per liter of radium -226.
-Now, they use water well with only three pCi per liter.
+The researchers also stated that 113,000 people drink water with 20 pCi per liter, and 5,700 people drink 20-25 pCi per liter.
+In one community with around 1,200 people, the well had 80 pCi per liter of radium -226.
+Now, they use water wells with only three pCi per liter.

-In a survey conducted in 1966, the researchers found that water supplies have more than three pCi of radium-226 per liter in areas like the Northern Midwest.
-Such supplies cater to around 145,000 people.
+In a 1966 survey, the researchers found that water supplies in areas like the Northern Midwest contain more than three pCi of radium-226 per liter.
+These supplies serve around 145,000 people.
 According to the data provided, about 1.1 million people in the United States consume water that contains around three pCi per liter of radium-226.

 Furthermore, the major contributor to alpha-emission in drinking water is the decay of radium-228.
 However, other alpha-emitting natural substances can be found in drinking water.
 They occur in just small concentrations.

-For example, in water analysis, a water sample that contains five pCi of radium-228 each liter is found to have less than 0.02 pCi per liter of isotopes and thorium.
-Also, it includes around 0.03 pCi per liter of uranium.
+For example, in water analysis, a water sample containing five pCi of radium-228 per liter is found to have less than 0.02 pCi of isotopes and thorium per liter.
+It also includes around 0.03 pCi of uranium per liter.

-There can be two other radium isotopes found in the drinking water.
-Radium-224 and radium-223 can contribute to the gross alpha activity of the water measured after drawing water from the tap.
-However, their contributions to the long-term dose in the skeleton can be negligible due to their short half-lives.
+Two other radium isotopes can be found in drinking water.
+Radium-224 and radium-223 can contribute to the gross alpha activity measured after drawing water from the tap.
+However, due to their short half-lives, their contributions to the long-term dose in the skeleton can be negligible.

 Radioactivity in Drinking Water Effects